Puerto Rico awaits historic results in four-way gubernatorial election

 “Until the last vote is counted, no one here can claim a victory,” Dalmau said.

-Late Tuesday, gubernatorial candidate Jesús Manuel Ortiz conceded defeat as his Popular Democratic Party came in third for the first time in a general election.
+Trailing González and Dalmau was Jesús Manuel Ortiz, who conceded defeat as his Popular Democratic Party came in third for the first time in a general election.

-Javier Jiménez of Project Dignity, a conservative party created in 2019, conceded earlier.
+Javier Jiménez of Project Dignity, a conservative party created in 2019, conceded earlier after coming in fourth.

 Voters began celebrating certain results early, with some clutching brooms as they talked about “cleaning house” and others cheering around a car fitted with a coffin on top.